TeddyGavi/quiz-ts/README.md

 - simple SPA where you first select options for a quiz, then you are directed through the Quiz of your options one question at a time
 - Users can chose defaults if they want (10 random questions)
 - using Open [Trivia DB API](https://opentdb.com/)
+- I am not focusing on styling here! just very basic and simple styles, this is not a CSS show piece this is more about using REDUX toolkit and learning query build and caching Thanks!

 ## Documenting the process